 4. In the back, coil the ponytail around itself to create a bun, and secure with a small, clear elastic.
 Gently yank the bun outward to make it fuller.
 Then pin it in place with a few bobby pins.

 A voluminous topknot or ballerina bun creates a vertical illusion, lengthening your face for a slimming effect.
-Paired with those same trusty face-framing tendrils, you’ve got yourself an easy, becoming hairstyle.
+Worn slicked back or paired with those same trusty face-framing tendrils, you’ve got yourself an easy, becoming hairstyle.

 1. Pull your hair up into a nice high pony.
-Release a couple pieces of hair around the face on either side.
+You can release a couple pieces of hair around the face on either side if you prefer a more undone look.

 2. Coil the pony around itself until you have a nice big bun, and secure it to your head.
-Be careful not to make the bun too tight.
-Volume is your bae.
+Unless you're working with a lot of hair, be careful not to make the bun too tight.
+Volume is your friend.

 “A messy, beachy pony with volume at the roots elongates the face shape, lifts, and lengthens,” says Hall.
-Not to mention that the look is effortlessly sexy and on trend.
+Not to mention that the slimming hairstyle is effortlessly sexy and on trend.

-1. To re-create, apply a root-lift spray to damp hair, such as Sally Hershberger 24K Root Envy Ultimate Root Boost ($32).
-Follow up by applying a salt spray from mid-shaft to ends, such as R+Co Rockaway Salt Spray ($25), to build texture and volume.
+1. To re-create, apply a root-lift spray to damp hair, such as Moroccanoil Root Boost ($29).
+Follow up by applying a salt spray from midshaft to ends, such as R+Co Rockaway Salt Spray ($26), to build texture and volume.

 2. Rough up dry hair with your fingers.
 Then gently tease hair at the crown for height.